How the Swedish Forest Agency processes personal data

 How long is my data stored for?

 It depends on the type of data and the context in which the data is used.
 The Swedish Forest Agency is obliged to follow the rules and regulations set out in the GDPR, meaning that we, among other things, shall apply the storage limitation principle.
-According to this principle, personal data may not be stored for longer than is necessary for the purpose stated.
+According to this principle, personal data shall not be stored for longer than is necessary for the purposes for which the personal data are processed.

 Your rights